westonganger/paper_trail-association_tracking/README.md

 1. Sometimes the has_one association will find more than one possible candidate and will raise a `PaperTrailAssociationTracking::Reifiers::HasOne::FoundMoreThanOne` error.
 For example, see `spec/models/person_spec.rb`
     - If you are not using STI, you may want to just assume the first result of multiple is the correct one and continue.
 PaperTrail <= v8 did this without error or warning.
 To do so add the following line to your initializer: `PaperTrail.config.association_reify_error_behaviour = :warn`.
 Valid options are: `[:error, :warn, :ignore]`
     - When using STI, even if you enable `:warn` you will likely still end up recieving an `ActiveRecord::AssociationTypeMismatch` error.
 See [PT Issue #594](https://github.com/airblade/paper_trail/issues/594).
-I recommend that you never use STI in any Rails application due to the problems they cause.
+I strongly recommend that you do not use STI, however if you do need to decide to use STI, please see https://github.com/paper-trail-gem/paper_trail#4b1-the-optional-item_subtype-column
 1. Not compatible with transactional tests, see [PT Issue #542](https://github.com/airblade/paper_trail/issues/542).
 However, apparently there has been some success by using the [transactional_capybara](https://rubygems.org/gems/transactional_capybara) gem.